Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

-\emph{(3) Cross Environment:} Different rooms have different layouts, which have an influence on the signal propagation path.
-To evaluate the impact of the environment, we use the gesture samples collected in five rooms as the source domains data and the one as the target domain. $E\ 1-6$ represent the six environments.
-The results in Table \ref{across environment} show that we achieve an overall accuracy of 99.04\%, which is the highest average accuracy.
-All environments have the accuracy above 98\%.
-Moreover, our method has a improvement of 2.25\% over the Widar 3.0 and 2.83\% over the RadarNet.
+\emph{(3) Cross Environment:} Different rooms have different layouts, which has an influence on signals propagation.
+To evaluate on the different environments, we use the gesture samples collected in five rooms as the source domains data and the last one as the target domain.
+E1 - E6 represent the six environments.
+The results in Table \ref{across environment} show that the framework achieves an overall accuracy of 99.04\%, which is the highest among different methods.
+Moreover, our framework achives an improvement of 2.25\% over the Widar 3.0 and 2.83\% over the RadarNet.

-In conclusion, similar to the experiment on Wi-Fi signals, our framework achieves considerable improvement of performance in the unlabeled target domain on mmWave radar signal dataset, which shows the superiority of our framework.
+In conclusion, similar to the experiments on WiFi dataset, our framework achieves considerable performance on mmWave radar dataset, which shows that our framework is an effective and general framework that can be used to improve the accuracy of the gesture recognition model with different RF signals.